Technical assistance can take many forms, and depends mainly on the needs of the child who is deaf-blind.

 For more information, contact Lyn Ayer, (email@example.com) 503-838-8328

-The Oregon Deafblind Working Group has developed a series of tools and resources to assist parents, students and professionals.
+Series of tools and resources developed by the Oregon Deafblind Working Group to assist parents, students and professionals.

-- Checklists used for screening individuals that are deaf/hard of hearing to determine if there are other factors impacting their learning.
+- Checklists for screening individuals that are deaf/hard of hearing to determine if other factors impact their learning.

 - What Do I Do Next?
-Next steps for teachers with a child in their classroom who they believe may have Usher Syndrome .
+Next steps for teachers with a child in their classroom who may have Usher Syndrome .

-- Usher Syndrome Resources: Links to a variety of resources for anyone wanting more information about Usher Syndrome.
+- Usher Syndrome Resources: Links to a variety of resources and information about Usher Syndrome.

-The Hearing Screening Checklist, a tool to determine whether a child should be referred to a D/HH Specialist or audiologist for further testing.
-This tool can be used by educators and family members.
+The Hearing Screening Checklist, a tool for educators and family to determine whether a child should be referred to a D/HH Specialist or audiologist for further testing.

 Working with children who are deaf-blind is a joy and a challenge.
 Specialists, teachers, interveners and parents are constantly looking for new and creative ways to teach concepts, increase language and enhance social interactions.

-Our featured program is Chenowith Elementary School in the Dalles, Oregon.
+Our featured program is Chenowith Elementary School in The Dalles, Oregon.
 This team successfully transitioned a child using a variety of creative strategies and technology.
-We would like to share some aspects of this experience with you.